uc-cdis/gen3.org/content/resources/user/access-data.md

 	}

 ```
+More detailed information on how to query specific data can be found [here](/resources/user/query-the-data/).

+### Querying Metadata Using Gen3 SDK
+With this software development kit (SDK), it is possible to dynamically retrieve a GUID for a row in the manifest file provided.
+However, this is limited by indexd's ability to scale to the queries you want to run.
+More information [here](https://github.com/uc-cdis/gen3sdk-python) or [here](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html)

 ### Querying Metadata Using the API
 With the API in place, users can submit queries to find metadata information across the Gen3 commons.
 The API can be queried programmatically using, for example, the python 'requests' package, or through provided tools, like the submission portal.
-Further details on how to send queries to the API are documented [here](/resources/user/using-api).
-For more information, see [the following section in Using the API](/resources/user/using-api/#querying-and-downloading-metadata-using-the-api).
+Further details on how to send queries to the API are documented [here](/resources/user/using-api/#querying-and-downloading-metadata-using-the-api).